 This can be the most popular type of company in the entire world.
 To make it simple for you, an onshore company is a legal entity that is incorporated in a country to operate a business within that specific border.

-Still, some experts refer to define onshore companies as jurisdictions that have developed economy and strong financial markets.
+Still, some experts refer to define onshore companies as jurisdictions that have developed economies and strong financial markets.
 The United States, the United Kingdom, Netherlands are good examples of onshore jurisdictions.

 The following are some typical characteristics of onshore companies: